Think the Greenbelt is protected? It isn't, and conservationists say it needs to be | CBC News

 Development still permitted in small pockets

-The city's new 2021 Official Plan, however — still not approved by the province — continues to open the window for limited Greenbelt residential development in "historical settlements" outlined in the zoning bylaw and previous official plan: Burke's Settlement near Shirley's Bay, Blackburn Station near Blackburn Hamlet and Ramsayville along Highway 417 near Russell Road.
+While still not approved by the province, the city's new 2021 Official Plan continues to open the window for limited Greenbelt residential development in "historical settlements" outlined in the zoning bylaw and previous official plan: Burke's Settlement near Shirley's Bay, Blackburn Station near Blackburn Hamlet and Ramsayville along Highway 417 near Russell Road.

 Confusingly, the new plan talks about "harmonizing" city policy with the NCC's Greenbelt master plan, but the NCC's existing plan discourages developing anything but certain federal institutions and sustainable farms, and says specifically that existing homes in Burke's Settlement and Blackburn Station should be removed over time.